78B-7-404. Dating violence orders--Ex parte dating violence protective orders--Modification of orders--Service of process--Duties of the court

 (b) upon notice to the respondent, issue a dating violence protective order or modify a dating violence protective order after a hearing, regardless of whether the respondent appears.

-(2) A district court may grant the following relief without notice in a dating violence protective order or a modification issued ex parte:
+(2) A court may grant the following relief without notice in a dating violence protective order or a modification issued ex parte:

 (a) prohibit the respondent from threatening to commit or committing dating violence or abuse against the petitioner and any designated family or household member described in the protective order;